jalik/js-form-parser/README.md

 }
 ```

-Below is a more complete form example (pay attention to comments, values and attributes).
+Below is a more complete form example, with a lot of different cases to help you understand the behavior of the parsing function (pay attention to comments, values and attributes).

 ```html
 <form id="my-form">